zoobc/zoobc-labnet/README.md

 mDNS is used for discovering devices on the local network by their hostname.
 Please ensure it is working on your machine.

 - MacOS: dns-sd is preinstalled
-- Ubuntu: avahi-daemon is preinstalled
+- Linux: Ensure avahi-daemon & libnss-mdns is preinstalled
 - Windows 10: mDNS is supported out of the box
 - Older Windows versions: Download and install https://support.apple.com/kb/DL999